leVirve/TheLeetCoder/README.md

     $ ./run.py test $id --catch
     ```

-- If need quick and simple unit-test
+- If need quick and simple unit-test (only one testcase)

-    *Use it carefully* :joy: , and read the [soure](/framework/header.hpp#L10).

     ```bash
     $ ./run.py test $id
     ```

+    *Use it carefully* :joy: , and read the [soure](/framework/header.hpp#L12).
-    It's composed of simple marcos and has less functions than `Catch`, I use this for quick compilation and tuning.
+    It's composed of simple marcos and has less functions than `Catch`, use this for quick compilation and tuning.
-    If you're sure your code won't get any segmantation fault or anything may causes core dump.

 ## Usage